PortneufCoder/Pollz4Teamz/README.md

 Key features:

-⋅⋅*User connects and name is registered.
+*User connects and name is registered.
 ⋅⋅*Status of connection is sent from the server and actively displayed on page ⋅⋅*Amount of connected members are logged to page, so a potential manager would know how many employees have ⋅⋅*accessed the survey